 Along the route, near Roehr Park, you’ll see the home of Lake Oswego Community Rowing.

 And then a little further on the trail, you may see this.
 Don’t worry.
-They seem to know what they’re doing.
+We watched as they repeatedly jumped from that high deck.
+Oh to be a kid again. right?

-And Roehr Park, with it’s three terrace levels of views,
+And then you’ll encounter Roehr Park, with it’s three terrace levels of views,

 Later on the walk you’ll be met with tall columns graced with his poetry.